 The elastic component of the conversion factors, R/v, and RT/v, determined with the Stixrude and Lithgow-Bertelloni (2011) thermodynamic database, differs between olivine, lherzolite, and pyrolite compositions, with these differences most notable in the upper mantle and the deepest 300 km (Figure 9).
 For example, at 644 km depth, R/vs, = 0.200.05, a 23.5% range between the three models.
 At the same depth, RT/vs, = -1.04 00.12 K-1, an 11.9% variation.
 These variations are significant, especially considering that they are calculated for three compositions considered representative of ambient mantle (i.e. mantle in the absence of an input crustal component).
 Other uncertainties can be introduced into these simple thermodynamically-derived conversion factors by varying the potential temperatures and by considering more complex mantle compositions.
 For example, Xu et al. (2008) state that a mechanical mixture of harzburgite and basalt might be a better proxy than simple pyrolite for a heterogeneous mantle.
 Xu et al. (2008), do not compute conversion factors, so our results cannot be directly compared to theirs.
 However, in the SOM we provide a comparison between their results and our calculations of VS, VP and for pyrolite, lherzolite and pure olivine.
 Our results are similar to the physical properties that they calculated.
 The wave speeds in our pyrolite are generally faster than the basalt and harzburgite mixture even though the densities are effectively the same.

 Many previous studies have utilized the Stixrude and Lithgow-Bertelloni (2005a,b) self-consistent thermodynamic dataset to explore mantle properties (e.g. Cammarano et al., 2005; Stixrude and Lithgow-Bertelloni 2005a; b; Cobden et al., 2008; Xu et al., 2008; Rudolph et al., 2015 among numerous others), and a detailed review of the effects and origin of chemical heterogeneities, and how they influence geophysical observables can be found in Stixrude and Lithgow-Bertelloni (2012).
 However, here we explore how uncertainties in melt abundance and anelastic components propagate to uncertainties in conversion factors.
 With the exception of Cammarano et al. (2003), no other studies take into account all these elements.
 Cammarano et al. (2003) compute temperature and density anomalies, by considering constraints from thermodynamics and anelasticity.
 However, here we consider an updated set of the thermodynamic data (Stixrude and Lithgow-Bertelloni, 2011), and perform the calculations using with Perple_X (Connolly, 2005, 2009).
 Moreover, our calculations are done for the whole mantle, while Cammarano et al. (2003) consider only the shallowest 800 km.
-In their study, the melt is taken into account by considering the thermodynamics of hydrous minerals (not shown explicitly in their study), while we consider constraints from studies on the effects of partial melt (Hammond and Humphreys, 2000).
+In their study, the melt is taken into account by considering the thermodynamics of hydrous minerals (not shown explicitly in their study), while we consider explicitly the effect of melt, by integrating constraints from studies on the effects of partial melt on seismic velocities (Hammond and Humphreys, 2000).

 (For Scott: I think I should end this paragraph by comparing their results to ours.
 It is actually hard to compare Cammarano et al. (2003) results to ours, as they do not show the same conversion factors, at the exception of figure 8c, where they show their total Rrho/vs. For comparison, I report here our elastic component of Rrho/vs in blue, and the total Rrho/vs in red, at the same scale of Figure 8c.
 Their total Rrho/vs is in the same range as ours, around 0.2, but has different variations as a function of depth including a bigger jump at depth 660 km.)